Recipe: My Favourite Paleo Granola

 - You will need a food processor or some other way to break the nuts into smaller crumbs

-- Add whole nuts and dried fruit to a food processor.
+- Add two and half cups of whole nuts and dried fruit to a food processor.
 Process the mixture into medium size crumbs, some of it will turn into finer flour/meal like consistency but that’s what we want – a variety of shapes and sizes.
+Transfer to a large bowl.

-- Mix processed nuts and all other ingredients in a large mixing bowl.
-Use a wooden spoon or a spatula to break down the clumps, which will form when coconut oil and honey come into contact with dry ingredients.
+- Add the rest of the ingredients, excluding chia seeds.
+Add the rest of the nuts whole.
+Mix well and use a wooden spoon or a spatula to break down the clumps which will form when coconut oil and honey come into contact with dry ingredients.
 It’s ok if some of them remain unbroken.

-- Line a deepish roasting tray with baking paper, making sure the sides are covered.
-Spoon the mix into a tray and flatten with a spatula.
+- Grease a large baking tray with some coconut oil or ghee and line it with baking paper, making sure the sides are covered.
+Spoon the mix into the tray and flatten with a spatula.

 Preparation time: 10 minutes